zxdnl/learngit/readme.txt

 this is a test of zxd.
-just for testing functions of git. add a new line new test for branch test
+just for testing functions of git. add a new line new test for branch test & simple